Dorridge: Location

-Dorridge is to the east of the M40 and the south of the M42 which, along with a small but important green belt area, separates Dorridge and its neighbours of Knowle and Bentley Heath from the greater urban area of Birmingham, with the town of Solihull encompassing the green-belt area.
+Dorridge is to the north of the M40 and the east of the M42 which, along with a small but important green belt area, separates Dorridge and its neighbours of Knowle and Bentley Heath from the greater urban area of Birmingham, with the town of Solihull encompassing the green-belt area.
 It is situated at the southwestern extreme of the Meriden Gap and until 1974 was part of Warwickshire.
 Indeed, there are no major towns between Dorridge and Warwick.
 It is 125 metres (400 ft) above sea-level, located in the Midlands Plateau.
 Both Knowle and the sub-village of Bentley Heath are contiguous with Dorridge to the north and share its B93 postcode.

 History

 Earliest existence

-The village of Dorridge did not exist as a community until the mid-19th century, though it is mentioned as far back as 1400 in the Westminster Muniments which recorded a place called 'Derrech' - a clearing in the wood frequented by animals.It was just the name given to the ridge of land running westwards from Knowle (also then called 'Dorege').
+The village of Dorridge did not exist as a community until the mid-19th century, though it is mentioned as far back as 1400 in the Westminster Muniments which recorded a place called 'Derrech' - a clearing in the wood frequented by animals.
+It was just the name given to the ridge of land running westwards from Knowle (also then called 'Dorege').
 The earliest evidence of settlement dates to the Bronze Age – an axe dated to 1300 BC was found in Norton Green.
 Cottages dating back to the 16th century exist in Mill Pool Lane.
 However, the lack of any significant road system until the arrival of the railway showed that there was no community there.

 With the rise of Solihull, a road connecting to Hockley Heath became formed.
 Along this road, the Four Ashes (after which the recently developed estate was named) became a landmark – records show the trees being present in 1662 and marking the Parish boundary.
 They were also mapped in 1725 even in preference to some local buildings of note.
 The ashes still exist today near to the driving range, though they have been replaced several times since the earliest records.
 The Drum and Monkey existed from around 1860, though then it was known as The White Lion Inn.